stolostron/rhacm-docs/install/uninstall.md

 kubectl delete -k multiclusterhub-operator/
 ```

-This removes the *multiclusterhub-operator* objects.
+This removes the MultiClusterHub instance.

 2. Run the `unistall.sh` script in the `multiclusterhub` directory to ensure that all of the objects are removed: